alfredagbayani22/alfredagbayani22.github.io/essays/effort.md

 ---
 layout: essay
 type: essay
-title: "Contributions and Tribulaitons with Effort"
+title: "Contributions and Tribulations with Effort"
 # All dates must be YYYY-MM-DD format!
 date: 2025-12-14
 published: true